mongodb/slogger/README.md

 RetainingLevelFilterAppender, and a RollingFileAppender.
 See the code for details.

+## Contributing

+1. Sign the [MongoDB Contributor Agreement|https://www.mongodb.com/legal/contributor-agreement].
+2. Fork the repository.
+3. Make your changes.
+4. Ensure that the tests pass by running `./run-tests`.
+5. Submit a pull request.

 ## License

 Slogger is made available under the Apache License version 2.